Toward RIS-Enhanced Integrated Terrestrial/Non-Terrestrial Connectivity in 6G

-With the dream of massive ubiquitous connectivity on its verge to become a reality, researchers have recently started to look into the possibility of using the Terahertz (THz) band for communication.
-The THz frequency band offers abundant bandwidth for the ever-growing number of wireless devices and can provide orders-of-magnitude higher rates compared to sub-6GHz frequency bands.
-Migration to THz band, however, is a non-trivial task.
-In particular, high propagation loss, penetration loss, and molecular absorption of signals in these frequency bands limit the transmission range and reduce the number of propagation paths between the transmitter and the receiver.
-RIS, if properly deployed, can provide a flexible and scalable solution to cope with the limited-coverage problem of THz transmissions and make it a competent technology for serving the massive number of users in the future 6G-enabled INTENT networks.
+With the dream of massive ubiquitous connectivity on its verge to become a reality, researchers have recently started to look into the possibility of utilizing the abundant bandwidth in the THz band for communication.
+However, this frequency band suffers from high propagation loss, penetration loss, and molecular absorption which limit the transmission range.
+In addition to terrestrial communication, using THz frequencies has been lately proposed for the communication between satellites in space.
+While molecular absorption is absent in satellite communication systems, misalignment fading due to the sharp beams of THz antennas is a serious problem \cite{Tekbiyik1}.
+RIS-assisted THz communication is a promising future paradigm, where the aforesaid issues of communicating in the THz band can be coped with by exploiting RIS.